Bostrix/FSL-cluster/README.md

 # Instructions for Compiling and Running cluster
+## Introduction
+Welcome to Cluster, a powerful tool for identifying and analyzing clusters within neuroimaging data.
+This guide will demonstrate how to effectively utilize Cluster for clustering analysis in neuroimaging.

+For more information about cluster and related tools, visit the FMRIB Software Library (FSL) website:[FSL Git Repository](https://git.fmrib.ox.ac.uk/fsl) and you can also find additional resources and documentation on cluster on the FSL wiki page: [cluster Documentation](https://fsl.fmrib.ox.ac.uk/fsl/fslwiki/Cluster).
 ## Clone the Repository

 Begin by cloning the project repository from GitHub onto your local machine.
 You can do this by running the following command in your terminal or command prompt: